oracle/tribuo/docs/PackageOverview.md

 converters from systems like scikit-learn to the ONNX format.
 Tribuo provides a wrapper around Microsoft's [ONNX Runtime](https://onnxruntime.ai) that can score ONNX models on both CPU and GPU platforms.
-ONNX support is found in the `tribuo-onnx` artifact in the `org.tribuo.interop.onnx` package.
+ONNX support is found in the `tribuo-onnx` artifact in the `org.tribuo.interop.onnx` package which also provides a feature extractor that uses BERT embedding models.
 - TensorFlow - Tribuo supports loading [TensorFlow](https://tensorflow.org)'s
-  frozen classification and regression models and scoring them.
+  frozen graphs and saved models and scoring them.
 - XGBoost - Tribuo supports loading [XGBoost](https://xgboost.ai)
   classification and regression models.

 ## TensorFlow

-Tribuo includes experimental support for TensorFlow 1.14 in the `tribuo-tensorflow` artifact in the `org.tribuo.interop.tensorflow` package.
-Due to a lack of flexibility in TensorFlow 1.14's Java API, models still need to be specified in python, and have their graph definitions written out as a protobuf.
-The Java code accepts this protobuf and trains a model that can be used purely from Java.
+Tribuo includes experimental support for TensorFlow-Java 0.3.1 (using TensorFlow 2.4.1) in the `tribuo-tensorflow` artifact in the `org.tribuo.interop.tensorflow` package.
+Models can be defined using TensorFlow-Java's graph construction mechanisms, and Tribuo will manage the gradient optimizer output function and loss function.
 It includes a Java serialisation system so that all TensorFlow models can be serialised and deserialised in the same way as other Tribuo models.
-TensorFlow models run by default on GPU if one is available.
+TensorFlow models run by default on GPU if one is available and the appropriate GPU jar is on the classpath.

 This support remains experimental while the TF JVM SIG rewrites the TensorFlow Java API.
-We participate in the TensorFlow JVM SIG, and the upcoming releases from that group will include full Java support for training models without the need to define the model in Python before training.
+We participate in the TensorFlow JVM SIG, and are working to improve TensorFlow not just for Tribuo but for the Java community as a whole.

-Tribuo demonstrates the TensorFlow interop by including an example config file, python model generation file and protobuf for an MNIST model.
-In addition to the libraries gathered by the Tribuo TensorFlow jar, it is necessary to include libtensorflow\_jni.so and libtensorflow\_framework.so in your java.library.path.
+Tribuo demonstrates the TensorFlow interop by including an example config file, several example model generation functions and protobuf for an MNIST model graph.